Is Prosciutto Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Products with clear expiration dates that haven't been sitting in the deli case long
+• Products with clear expiration dates and intact packaging

 What to Avoid

-• Cold prosciutto straight from the package or deli counter
+• Cold prosciutto straight from the deli counter or package

 Most Common Ingredients in Prosciutto Products